GoogleChrome/web.dev/src/site/content/en/vitals/index.md

 performance.
 Some developers are experts at using these tools, while others have found the abundance of both tools and metrics challenging to keep up with.

-Site owners should not have to be performance gurus in order to understand the quality of experience they are delivering to their users.
+Site owners should not have to be performance experts to understand the quality of experience they are delivering to their users.
 The Web Vitals initiative aims to simplify the landscape, and help sites focus on the metrics that matter most, the **Core Web Vitals**.